 A Competitive Analysis is the best way to identify how a brand can best optimize their social activity.
 This analysis looks at a variety of pieces, such as:

-- Where you are seeing the most engagement, and most importantly
+- Where they are seeing the most engagement, and most importantly

-- How your audience is engaging with your content versus your competitors
+- How their audience is engaging with your content versus your competitors

 From there, we are able to identify the optimal social channels for a brand and identify what content is getting the most engagement across the competitive landscape.
-This saves your brand time while allowing you to publish the most engaging content that is platform-specific where your audience wants to find it.
+This saves the brand time while allowing them to publish the most engaging content that is platform-specific where their audience wants to find it.

 Are you curious where your audience is and where they want to engage?
 Feel free to reach out to us to find out?